cmhainje/lbc/README.md

 # LBC: Learning BOSS Calibration

-This project is completed in fulfillment of the experimental physics requirement for my doctoral program at NYU.
+building a generative model for BOSS spectrograph calibration data

+## Authors

+- **Connor Hainje** (NYU)
+- **David W Hogg** (NYU) (MPIA) (Flatiron)

+## Overview

+Right now, this repo contains only an autoencoder which learns a small chunk of a few arc images from a single night.

+- `notebooks/preprocess_data.ipynb` shows how we process the arc exposures into training data
+- `lbc/models.py` shows our autoencoder architecture
+- `scripts/train.py` is our training script
+- `notebooks/plot_training.ipynb` shows the results of training one example autoencoder

 ## Installation

-This project uses [Poetry](https://python-poetry.org/) to manage dependences, but newer versions of Python/Pip should be able to install just fine from a `pyproject.toml` file.
+This project uses [Poetry](https://python-poetry.org/) to manage dependences, but newer versions of Python and pip should be able to install just fine from a `pyproject.toml` file.

 ```bash